CIMC SOE floats out Seaspan’s third LNG bunkering ship

 Bonn-based TGE Marine Gas Engineering supplied the cargo handling and fuel gas systems for the three vessels.

-The vessels each feature two IMO type C cylindrical tanks and an LNG sub-cooling system to facilitate cargo conditioning during transit and anchorage.
+Each of the vessels feature two IMO type C cylindrical tanks and an LNG sub-cooling system to facilitate cargo conditioning during transit and anchorage.

 Designed by Vard Marine, the bunkering vessels will provide ship-to-ship LNG transfer as well as coastal/short sea shipping operations.